-For example, from 1856 onwards Virginia proudly proclaimed that any free man of colour over the age of 21, and free black women over the age of 18, could "choose a master" via legislative or court petition.
+For example, from 1856 onwards Virginia proudly proclaimed that any free man of colour over the age of twenty-one, and free black women over the age of eighteen, could "choose a master" via legislative or court petition.
 Gender additionally influenced ideas of consent, with women assumed to have reached an ability to agree prior to men.
 Other states followed suit, some of which permitted any free women of colour requesting enslavement to take their children into bondage with them.
 In Louisiana, from 1859 onwards, any child under ten years old automatically became enslaved if their mother did.
 Florida and Texas decreed in 1858 that anyone over the age of fourteen could "select" enslavement, while mothers could "choose" whether any children under this age might become a slave.
 Texas also legislated for the enslavement of free black orphans under fourteen, with the explicit support of free black adults.
-Virginia and Tennessee, conversely, expressly forbade the enslavement of people under the age of eighteen, allegedly in a nod to humanitarian
+Virginia and Tennessee, conversely, expressly forbade the enslavement of people under the age of eighteen, allegedly in a nod to humanitarian concerns but also probably due to the fact that newly enslaved adults were more desirable economically than their children.
+Adolescence hence represented the point at which most legislators assumed people could "consent" to slavery, and this varied by gender, with girls tending to mature earlier than boys, although, rather like childhood itself, the understandings and conceptualizations of adolescence varied widely among southern lawmakers.
+Ultimately, though, despite some public rhetoric around ideas of "consent," legislators'

-&lt;sup>28 A further six states then enacted similar legislation enabling "voluntary enslavement" while South Carolina and Georgia permitted it though special legislative act.
+A further six states then enacted similar legislation enabling "voluntary enslavement," while South Carolina and Georgia permitted it through special legislative act.
 Essentially, all states were moving in a similar direction towards a situation where to be white meant to be free, to be black meant to be enslaved.
-West, Family or Freedom, 45-48.
+West, 45-48.
 Southern states also debated the enforced expulsion of free blacks.
-In February 1859 Arkansas outlawed all emancipations and also famously declared "no free negro or mulatto to reside in the State after 1st January 1860".
-See "An Act to Remove the Free Negroes and Mulattoes from this State." (number 151), approved 12 February 1859.
-Acts Passed at the Twelfth Session of the General Assembly of the State of Arkansas, 1858-1859.
-Acts of Arkansas, pp.175-178, Arkansas History Commission and State Archives, Little Rock (AHCSA).
+In February 1859 Arkansas outlawed all emancipations and also famously declared "no free negro or mulatto to reside in the State after 1st January 1860."
+See An Act to Remove the Free Negroes and Mulattoes from This State (number 151), approved 12 Feb.
+1859.
+Acts Passed at the Twelfth Session of the General Assembly of the State of Arkansas, 1858-1859, Acts of Arkansas, pp. 175-78, Arkansas History Commission and State Archives, Little Rock (AHCSA).